 The Sennheiser Momentum 2.0 On-Ear are decently stable headphones.
 They maintain their position during casual listening sessions.
 Unfortunately, they're not stable enough for sports or high-intensity activities like running and jumping.
 Their audio cable is detachable but can be locked into the ear cups.
 This means, that if the cable is locked and gets hooked by something in your environment, the headphones will be pulled off your head, unlike the wireless model.

-The Sennheiser HD1 On-Ear are an average sounding pair of closed-back on-ear headphones.
 They have a consistent, deep and powerful bass, a good and even mid-range, and an average treble.
 However, their bass is a bit heavy on the heavy side, which fans of heavy-bass may like, their mid-range is noticeably thin and recessed especially on vocals, and their treble lacks a bit of detail and could sound a bit sharp on S and T sounds.
 Overall, they are a good choice for a wide variety of genres especially bass-heavy music, but not the ideal choice for vocal-centric music.

 The Sennheiser Momentum 2.0 On-Ear have a very good frequency response consistency.
 The consistency of their bass delivery across our 5 human subjects is above-average.
 Our measurements shows that if a proper fit/seal is achieved, the maximum deviation at 20Hz will be less than 3dB which is negligible.
 However, without a proper fit/seal, the user may experience a noticeable drop in bass.
 These headphones are even more consistent in the treble range, especially below 10KHz.
 This is most likely due to their small ear cups and on-ear design which makes the possible variations in positioning and placement across multiple re-seats quite limited.